IuliiaKonovalova/flash_cards/README.md

 'Segoe UI' (Tahoma, Geneva, Verdana, sans-serif) Font was used as the main font of the application in order to increase readability of the content on the pages.

 ---

+## Testing

+**COMPATIBILITY:**

+The website was tested on the following browsers: Chrome, Firefox, Brave.
+  - Noted Issues: The Speech Synthesis does not work properly in Brave browser

++ The website was checked by devtools implemented in Firefox and Chrome browsers.
++ The website was checked with [Responsive Website Design Tester](https://responsivedesignchecker.com/).
++ The functionality of the links in the website was checked as well by different users.

+---

+---
 ## Validator testing
 + ##### HTML
     - No errors or warnings were found when passing through the official W3C validator.